jdeniau/behat-docs/user_guide/configuration.rst

     # behat.yml
     default:
-        config: # these are the default values
+        testers: # these are the default values
             stop_on_failure: false
             strict: false